 - Grandiose delusions make individuals view themselves as important figures on a national or international stage.
 A person can claim to be the president of a superpower or a famous musician.

 People with schizophrenia can have difficulty organizing their thoughts, leading to disorganized speech and impairing effective communication.
 The individual might answer questions partially or give unrelated responses.
 Sometimes, they come up with new meaningless phrases and jumble up words; a phenomenon also called “word salad”.

 The disorganized motor behavior in schizophrenia varies widely, ranging from childlike jumpiness to extreme agitation.
 The individual can assume a bizarre posture for extended periods or repeatedly perform a non-goal directed motion.
 Other forms of behavior abnormality in schizophrenia manifest themselves in a limited or total absence of response.

 Some symptoms require medical assistance to rule out other mental disorders.
-Contact a doctor to know a diagnosis.
+Click the button below for the ADHD consultation online.

 Negative Symptoms of Schizophrenia

 Negative symptoms of schizophrenia result from a decline in mental functions such as thinking, perception, and behavior.
 Simply, they indicate that some things stop happening in an individual’s life and can include:

 - Anhedonia.
 The person is unable to enjoy or find pleasure in previously exciting activities.

 - Alogia.
 It occurs when an individual with schizophrenia no longer speaks as much as they did initially or shows no feelings.

 - Apathy.
 People with schizophrenia are often withdrawn, rarely participate in activities, and are no longer interested in social engagements.
 Talking to them is very difficult as they don’t enjoy conversations.